wongzingji/genetic-seam-carving/README.md

 ## Algorithms
 ### Genetic Seam Carving (discrete method)
-Seam Carving is in the discrete formulation, where connected paths of pixels across an image are proposed to be re- moved to minimize distortions [Avidan and Shamir 2007].
+Seam Carving is in the discrete formulation, where connected paths of pixels across an image are proposed to be removed to minimize distortions [Avidan and Shamir 2007].
 Genetic algorithm is applied due to the large search space.

 <img src="https://github.com/wongzingji/image_resizing/blob/master/images/visualize_seams.jpg" width="300" height="300">